Intermodalics/pickit-docs/docs/index.rst

 With Pickit you can automate any type of picking application such as bin picking, machine loading, depalletizing, kitting and assembly, and pick and place.

-Find out what's new in the latest :ref:`Pickit release <release-notes-2.2>`.
+Find out what's new in the latest :ref:`Pickit release <release-notes>`.

 The panel to the left of the page guides you through the different topics of your Pickit experience: